-The City has a lease with the Ohio Building Authority for space in the Ocasek Government Office Building.
-The operations and maintenance fees for 2017 have been reduced by a little more than half to \$ 171,109 and the lease has an annual option to renew.
+The City has a lease with the Ohio Department of Administrative Services for space in the Ocasek Government Office Building.
+The operations and maintenance fees for 2018 increased to \$265,212 annually from \$171,109 in 2017 and the lease has an annual option to renew.
 This space is being used for City offices.
 Due to consolidation of City operations, space occupied by the City has been reduced by half in late 2016.
-(See Central Business District Development Programs - State, County and City Projects.)

-The City and County have entered into a prisoner housing agreement under which the County houses certain prisoners for the City in the County Jail (see Industrial Development Program - Sweitzer Avenue Industrial Development Project).
+The City and County have entered into a prisoner housing agreement under which the County houses certain prisoners for the City in the County Jail.
 The City's annual payments previously included an amount to pay debt service on a portion of the County's bonds issued to construct and improve its jail facilities, however 2015 was the final year of debt service.
-The City's payment in 2016 was \$4,724,119.40.
+The City's payment in 2017 was \$4,853,949.32.
 The agreement continues until 2018 with an option to extend for an additional 25 years.

-The City also has the following 7 leases for vehicles and equipment used by the Department of Public Service.
+The City also has the following 6 leases for vehicles and equipment used by the Department of Public Service.